Open Position: Research Associate

 Humane League Labs is the research arm of The Humane League, a growing international non-profit dedicated to farm animal advocacy.
 Our mission is to inform advocacy strategies through actionable research on their effectiveness.
 Humane League Labs is committed to impactful quantitative research based on animal-centric metrics and a statistically sound approach to data gathering and analysis.
 We are also committed to a policy of unprecedented transparency through the entire life-cycle of our research projects.

-The Research Associate will work with and report to the Research Manager at Humane League Labs.
+The Research Associate will work with and report to the Director of Humane League Labs.
 The individual will also work with the rest of The Humane League staff, a dynamic and diverse team of activists.
 Primary responsibilities and duties will include:

 - Keep up-to-date with farm animal advocacy strategies used in the movement, help develop hypotheses on their relative effectiveness and generate ideas for testing them in a scientifically sound manner.